Summary of Pycnogenol

 One intervention in humans noted that 150mg Pycnogenol daily for 6 weeks failed to find alterations in total cholesterol or triglycerides, but a reduction of LDL-C (7%) and an increase of HDL-C (10.4%) was noted at weeks 3 and 6, which was of the same magnitude at both timepoints and returned to baseline 4 weeks after cessation of the supplement.
 This study noted statistical significance when accounting for all subjects, but only observed benefits in 66% of enrolled subjects.
 A higher dose (360mg) of Pycnogenol in persons with chronic venous insufficiency also noted a decrease in LDL-C (13%) and total cholesterol (19.7%) but not HDL-C. ]

 The above study also noted significant improvements in plasma ORAC and polyphenolic content (indicating higher antioxidant status) but did not notice a significant in susceptability of LDL to oxidation (only a trend towards significance) despite previous in vitro evidence suggesting that Pycnogenol could reduce LDL oxidaiton.

-One study using SH-SY5Y neuroblastoma cells noted increase cell survival at concentrations of 31.5-250ng/mL to 112-113% baseline.
+One study investigating the effects of pycnogenol in SH-SY5Y neuroblastoma cells, researchers noted increase cell survival at concentrations of 31.5-250ng/mL to 112-113% baseline.
 This study also measured ATP concentrations, and noted while St.John's Wort (5mcg/mL) was able to increase ATP to 135+/-9% of control while Pycgenol was ineffective at modifying ATP concentrations.